SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 Can I eat local food even in winter?

 Yes!
 The offerings are not as abundant in February as they are in July, but LEAP's West End Farmers Market is held year round; the Grandin Village Farmers Market continues to meet in the winter on the first and third Saturdays of each month.
+And LEAP offers a Winter Farm Share that runs from November through January.

 What is it like to eat seasonally?

 Eating seasonally can be an eye-opening experience.
 Most of us are accustomed to having access to a wide variety of fruits and vegetables year round.
 Often, commercial varieties of fruits and vegetables are bred to withstand long travel, rather than for taste or quality.
 When eating seasonally, you'll experience lack, then the joy of getting your fill of one fruit or veggie, then a windfall of more fruits and vegetables as the seasons shifts.
-Eating seasonally means enjoying certain foods to the fullest while you can!
+Eating seasonally means enjoying certain foods to the fullest while you can.
 As the seasons progress, you will feel the ebb and flow of scarcity and abundance associated with farming.
 Signing up for the LEAP Farm Share is a great way to give seasonal eating a try!

 Is the produce at your markets USDA-certified organic?